AdamJ/game-tracker/README.md

 ## What is this?

-A "tracker" of sorts wherein users can keep track of their life totals, match history, and tournament standings.
+Game Tracker, or "Moonsilver Waypoints" as it is known on app store, is a PWA (Progressive Web App) that provides users with the ability to keep track of their life totals, match history, and tournament standings.
 Primarily designed for games of Magic: The Gathering, there are three separate styles of trackers - Tournament, EDH/Commander, and Standard (1v1).

 ### History

 Originally, I wanted to make a task tracking app that kept data in the browser's cache, which I would export daily to a spreadsheet.
 Ultimately, I was sidetracked while listening to YouTube and went down the road of creating a game tracking interface for when I play MTG: The Gathering.
 I'm sure I'll get back to the task tracking part eventually.

+## How does it work?

+Using Service Workers, data is stored locally on the user's device.
+Users are able to export their tournament standings and match statistics to backup anything that they may wish to have for external use.
+No data is shared externally or stored outside of the app unless the user export their information - all that is recorded regarding user activity is page hits.

-#### Screenshots
+### Screenshots

 > as of March 12, 2025